 As with any goal in life, the best way to pursue early retirement is to develop a plan and begin taking action.
 If you want to retire early, here are seven steps you can take:

-Early retirement is a somewhat vague concept and will mean different things to different people.
-To some people, “early retirement” may mean age 35, and to others, it may mean age 55.
+Retiring early is a somewhat vague concept and will mean different things to different people.
+To some people, “retire early” may mean age 35, and to others, it may mean age 55.

 Some people may want to stop working altogether, and other people may want to simply work less.
 The point is, you need to identify what your goals are right from the start.

 Spend some time thinking about what your ideal retirement lifestyle would look like.
 Do you want to quit your job and travel full-time?
 Or are you hoping to quit your corporate job and find a side hustle that’s more fulfilling?

 Once you’ve defined what it means to retire early, you can take stock of where you’re currently at.
 You should take some time to evaluate your net worth, your current spending levels, and how much debt you have.

-Now that you know what your goals are and where you’re currently at financially, you need to come up with your retirement number.
-This is the amount of money you’ll need to have in savings in order to retire comfortably.
+Now that you know what your goals are and you’re ready to start your retirement planning, you need to come up with your retirement number.
+This is the amount of money you’ll need to have in savings to cover your expenses and retire comfortably.

-This number will be slightly different for everyone, but in general, it’s a good idea to save about 30 times as much as your annual expenses.
+This number will be slightly different for everyone, but in general, it’s a good idea to save about 30 times as much as your estimated annual expenses.
 From there, you can break this down into monthly savings goals.

-Of course, there are a variety of factors that can affect your ideal retirement number.
+Of course, there are various factors that can affect your ideal retirement number.
 For instance, if a recession hits that will certainly affect your retirement accounts.
 And you’ll need to plan on the cost of inflation.

-If you’re having trouble figuring out how much money you’ll need, it can be a good idea to work with a financial planner.
+If you’re having trouble figuring out how much money you’ll need, it can be a good idea to work with a certified financial planner or financial advisor.
 They can help you figure out what you’ll need and how to get there.